 It is great to see Shimano Claris dual pivot calliper brakes to match the Claris groupset and these offer composed stopping power.
 Wide 25c Continental Ultra Sport tyres are also a nice touch on this entry level road bike.

-The Cube Attain offers endurance road bike comfort and efficiency at a competitive price point.
+The Cube Attain offers endurance road bike comfort and efficiency.

 Frame ALUXX SL-Grade aluminium